 Stakeholders in Sitka's trails must work together to maintain and enhance a beautiful and diverse trail system.
 With less than a dozen employees in Sitka dedicated to maintaining over 75 miles of trail, collaboration is of utmost importance.
-Federal, state, and local land managers each execute a different mandate with varying resources, so working together requires creativity in design and flexibility in implementation.
+Federal, state, and local land managers bring a slightly different perspective, mission, and capacity, so working together requires creativity in design and flexibility in implementation.
 Each agency bears responsibility for more than just the maintenance of trails and must allocate resources across a portfolio of competing needs.